suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 A severed SUIT command sequence will appear in the envelope, so it must be wrapped as with all envelope elements.
 For consistency, command sequences are also wrapped in the manifest.
 This also allows the parser to discern the difference between a command sequence and a SUIT_Digest.

-Parameters that structured types (arrays and maps) are also wrapped in a bstr.
+Parameters that are structured types (arrays and maps) are also wrapped in a bstr.
 This is so that parser extents can be set correctly using only a reference to the beginning of the parameter.
 This enables a parser to store a simple list of references to parameters that can be retrieved when needed.

 # D. Implementation Conformance Matrix {#implementation-matrix}